Assessment of Simulation-based Inference Methods for Stochastic Compartmental Models in Epidemiological Research: Results

-\subsection{Non-Identifiability Issues Lead To Posterior Shape Differences}
+\subsection{Non-identifiability issues lead to posterior shape differences}

 Previous studies have shown that parameters in common epidemiological models are often weakly determined by commonly available datasets~\cite{raimundez2021covid}.
-To assess how such non-identifiabilities affect inference reliability, we compared PF and CNF on the introduced two‑variant SEIR-model with pronounced non-identifiability, making it a suitable test case for evaluating how posterior estimates differ under CNF and PF.
+To assess how such non-identifiabilities affect inference reliability, we compared PF and CNF on the introduced two‑variant SEIR-model with pronounced non-identifiability for specific parameter combinations.

-We first examined posterior distributions and predictive performance using four dense simulated observational time series.
-Posterior distributions showed markedly lower variance compared to the corresponding priors, indicating strong information gain from the data (\autoref{fig:result_seir2v_full_dense1_normal_hist}).
-The notable exception is $\kappa^{-1}$ under CNF, whose marginal remained close to the prior.
-This behavior is typical in models where certain parameters are weakly informed by the data (see~\cite{wang2021posterior} for a more thorough discussion).
-The PF posterior approximation showed a higher contraction than that of CNF.
-Additionally, it was also largely enveloped in the CNF posterior approximation, across parameters (\autoref{fig:result_seir2v_full_dense1_normal}A).
-Despite these width differences, epidemic trajectories generated from both methods fit the data equally well (\autoref{fig:result_seir2v_full_dense1_normal}B), and MAP estimates together with RMSE scores were close to the true parameters (\autoref{tab: map rmse reparam dense 1 1}).
-PF estimates were marginally closer to the ground truth, highlighting the method’s focus on trajectory agreement through resampling.
+We first examined posterior distributions and predictive performance using twelve dense simulated observational time series.
+Posterior distributions showed markedly lower variance compared to the corresponding priors, indicating strong information gain from the data (\autoref{Fig4}).
+The notable exception is $\kappa^{-1}$ under CNF, whose marginal remained close to the prior for some experiments, consistent with weak identifiability~\cite{wang2021posterior}.
+PF posteriors were generally more concentrated than those of CNF and were largely enveloped by the CNF approximation across parameters (\autoref{Fig5}A).
+Despite these width differences, both methods generally include the true parameters in their posteriors, with CNF achieving 95.2\% coverage of the 95\% credible interval and PF achieving 91.7\% coverage.
+Epidemic trajectories generated from both methods fit the data equally well (\autoref{Fig5}B) with comparable energy scores (\autoref{tab: energy seir full dense}).
+PF produced marginally lower energy scores, highlighting the method’s focus on trajectory agreement through resampling.